 Part-time students admitted and enrolled in a degree program may apply for financial aid programs by filing a Free Application for Federal Student Aid (FAFSA).
 Financial aid awards for eligible part-time students may include:

 The Iowa Tuition Grant requires a minimum enrollment of three credits per term and is available only for fall and spring terms.
 The Federal Pell Grant is available for students enrolled in at least one credit, and the federal loan programs require at least half-time enrollment (6 credits).
-For more information, contact the Office of Student Financial Planning.
+For more information, contact the Financial Aid Office.

 Please visit the following web pages for more complete information regarding undergraduate admission to Drake University and the financial aid programs available for Drake students: